-BRIC countries catching up
+BRIC Countries Catching up

 M&A activity in Brazil, Russia, India and China (the so-called BRIC countries) has recorded marked growth over the last few years.
-Between 2000 and 2006, companies from these countries increased their share of the worldwide M&A market from around 2 per cent to over 6 per cent in terms of the volume of acquisitions and from below 1 per cent to around 5 per cent by transaction value.
+Between 2000 and 2006, companies from these BRIC countries increased their share of the worldwide M&A market from around 2 percent to over 6 percent in terms of the volume of acquisitions and from below 1 percent to around 5 percent by transaction value.
 The majority of transactions can be attributed to Chinese companies, both in terms of value and volume.
-However, it was India which recorded the highest growth rate, increasing its M&A activity in this period approximately tenfold.
+However, it was India which recorded the highest growth rate, increasing its M&A activity approximately tenfold between 200 and 2006.

 The high level of M&A activity took place predominantly in raw material based sectors such as food production, chemicals or steel.
 Particularly in the steel industry, Indian companies like Mittal Steel acquiring Luxembourg's Arcelor in the last year attracted attention abroad.
-Furthermore, market conditions have also shifted in the tertiary sector: whilst the BRIC countries represented around 2 per cent of all transactions in the financial servic-es sector in 2000, this figure had increased to over 9 per cent by the end of 2006.
+Furthermore, market conditions have also shifted in the tertiary sector: whilst the BRIC countries represented around 2 percent of all transactions in the financial servic-es sector in 2000, this figure had increased to over 9 percent by the end of 2006.

-Martin Betzwieser, Dr. Christoph Grimpe (grimpe@zew.de)
+Martin Betzwieser, Dr. Christoph Grimpe, grimpe@zew.de